-Doctoring is a required two-year, four-course program that combines instruction and assessment in both clinical skills and professional development.
+Doctoring is a required 17 month, four-course program that combines instruction and assessment in both clinical skills and professional development.

 The Doctoring curriculum is comprised of classroom learning and early exposure to real patients and medical practice.
 Students attend small group sessions taught by medical (MD) and social and behavioral science (SBS) faculty.
 Together with standardized patients in a simulated exam room setting, faculty teach students basic clinical skills, including medical interviewing, history taking, and physical diagnosis, while emphasizing professional conduct.